How much do I need to retire

 So how much money do you need to stop working?
 The number is different for everyone, depending on lifestyle, location and income level, but you can calculate your path to financial independence following these steps:

 - Calculate how much money it takes to maintain your current lifestyle.
-This number isn’t what you earn, it’s what you spend.
+This number isn’t what you earn, it’s what you spend on a normal basis.
 If you spend more than you make, use that number – but you need to figure out how to reverse that practice!
 For example, if you make $80,000 a year but live off $70,000, your number would be $70,000.

 - Multiply your number by 20.
 This is a rough idea of how much you’ll need to maintain your current lifestyle through retirement.
 Is it more or less than you thought?